 DT38 Foundation

-“He first felt pain in April 2011, when West Ham was in a relegation battle and the mood around club really dire.
-He didn’t want to trouble anyone and went to GP instead of West Ham staff.
+“He first felt pain in April 2011, when West Ham were in a relegation battle and the mood around the Club was really dire.
+He didn’t want to trouble anyone and went to a GP instead of West Ham staff.
 He was told it was just a cyst,” Tracy said.
-“If he had have approached the West Ham medical team, I am almost certain it would have been detected.
+“If he had approached the West Ham medical team, I am almost certain it would have been detected.

 “It’s tough to discuss, but this is the basis, the driving force behind the DT38 Foundation – educating young men not to rely on GPs, to take destiny into their own hands.”